On the Complexity of Trial and Error for Constraint Satisfaction Problems: Preliminaries

-{\bf Hidden $\CSP$ in the trial and error model.} Suppose that we want to solve a $\CSP$ problem $\SP$ whose parameters and type are known to us, but for the instance $\cc{C}$, we are explicitly given only $n$ and the number of constraints $m$.
+Suppose that we want to solve a $\CSP$ problem $\SP$ whose parameters and type are known to us, but for the instance $\cc{C}$, we are explicitly given only $n$ and the number of constraints $m$.
 The instance is otherwise specified by a {\em revealing} oracle $\V$ for $\cc{C}$ which can be used by an algorithm to receive information about the constraints in $\cc{C}$.
 The algorithm can propose $a \in W$ to the oracle which is conceived as its guess for a satisfying assignment.
 If $a$ indeed satisfies $\cc{C}$ then $\V$ answers $\yes$.
-Otherwise there exists some violated constraint $C_j=R_k(x_{j_1}, \dots, x_{j_q})$, and the oracle has to reveal some information about that.
+Otherwise there exists some violated constraint $C_j=R_{k_j}(x_{j_1}, \dots, x_{j_q})$, and the oracle has to reveal some information about that.
 We will require that the oracle always reveals $j$, the index of the constraint $C_j$ in $\cc{C}$, but in addition, it can also make further disclosures.
-These can be $k$, the index of the relation $R_k$ in $\cc{R}$; $(j_1, \ldots, j_q)$, the $q$-tuple of indices of the ordered variables $x_{j_1}, \ldots , x_{j_q}$ in $\cc{V}$; or both of these.
+It can be the relation $R_{k_j}$ in $\cc{R}$ (or equivalently its index ${k_j}$); it can also be $(j_1, \ldots, j_q)$, the $q$-tuple of indices of the ordered variables $x_{j_1}, \ldots , x_{j_q}$ in $\cc{V}$; or both of these.
 To characterize the choices for the additional information, for any subset $\cc{U} \subseteq \{\cc{R}, \cc{V}\}$, we require that a $\cc{U}$-{\em revealing} oracle $\V_{\cc{U}}$ give out the information corresponding to $\{\cc{C}\} \bigcup \cc{U} \subseteq \{ \cc{C}, \cc{R}, \cc{V}\}$.
 Thus for example a $\emptyset$-revealing oracle $\V_{\emptyset}$ reveals the index $j$ of some violated constraint but nothing else, whereas a $\cc{V}$-revealing oracle $\V_{\{\cc{V}\}}$ also reveals the indices $(j_1, \ldots, j_q)$ of the variables of the relation in the clause $C_j$, but not the name of the relation.

 Analogously, for every $\CSP$ $\SP$, and for every $\cc{U} \subseteq \{ \cc{R}, \cc{V}\}$, we define the {\em hidden constraint satisfaction problem} ($\HCSP$) with $\cc{U}$-{\em revealing oracle} $\HH{S}_{\cc{U}}$ whose parameters and type are those of $\SP$, but whose instances are specified by a $\cc{U}$-revealing oracle.
 An algorithm {\em solves} the problem $\HH{$\SP$}_{\cc{U}}$ if for all $n,m$, for every instance $\cc{C}$ for $\SP$, specified by any $\cc{U}$-revealing oracle for $\cc{C}$, it outputs a satisfying assignment if there exists any, and $\no$ otherwise.
 The complexity of an algorithm for $\HH{S}_{\cc{U}}$ is the number of steps in the worst case over all inputs and all $\cc{U}$-revealing oracles, where a query to the oracle is counted as one step.